SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - We also have open source modules for VPC, if you search in google you can use that also, instead of developing, but for practice you need to know.

 ### Session-32
-- Till now we used Allow-all method while creating SG, it is just for practice only but now we need to follow strict SG rules according to the Roboshop Documentation only.
+- Till now we used allow-all method while creating SG, it is just for practice only but now we need to follow strict SG rules according to the Roboshop Documentation only.
 - We have developed our own customized module for creating VPC right ?
 In this session also we are going to develop our own customized module for SG.
 Refer Roboshop-aws-sg-module in VS.
 - We created Security groups and SG rules for all components according to the Roboshop Documentation.
 - Why we created separate folders for every resources in Roboshop-terraform ?
 Refresh time